JacobCrume/pinephone-wine/README.md

 #### (Warning: Currently not working)

-I am currently waiting for Ptitseb to release box64, which would provide a much better and far less complicated user experience. until then, i would not recommend using any of these scripts.
+I am currently working on integrating box64, which would provide a much better and far less complicated user experience.
+Until then, i would not recommend using any of these scripts.

 ## Supported Platforms
 Currently, only the Pinephone is supported.
 You must be running a fresh install of one of the following operating systems for this script: